Table Of Contents

-- Cover the front of a yellow index card, or similar sized piece of card or paper, with a thin layer of honey.
+- Cover the front of a yellow index card, or a similar-sized piece of card or paper, with a thin layer of honey.
 The key here is making sure that the card you use is yellow as that’s what attracts the gnats.

 - Next, tape a chopstick, popsicle stick, or straw to the back of the card.
 Make sure that you don’t attach it to the sticky side!

-- Once the yellow card is full of gnats, replace it with another sticky gnat trap.
+- Once the yellow card is full of gnats, replace it with another homemade sticky gnat trap.

-- In a spray bottle, create a soap spray solution by mixing together 2 tbsp of liquid dish soap (lemon works best!) with 1 gallon of water.
-Try to avoid any dish soaps that are particularly harsh as they may damage your plants.
+- In a spray bottle, create a soap spray solution by mixing together 1 teaspoon of liquid dish soap (lemon works best!) with around 500ml of water.
+Try to avoid any dish soaps that are particularly harsh (antibacterial etc) as they may damage your plants.

-- Spray the soil, leaves and stems of any infested plants with the soapy solution.
+- You can use this DIY gnat spray on the soil, leaves and stems of any infested plants with the soapy solution.
 This should kill gnats.